Georgie Hubbard

 Whenever self-doubt crept in, she'd respond with: “Oh, Kirsty's back.
 She's trying to keep me small again.
 Thanks for your concern, but I've got this.”

-Ever since this conversation with Cathryn, I've used this hack in my own life.
-When that voice pops up, I call it out and say: "Ah, there's Sue again.
-I see you, but you're not in charge today."
+Ever since this conversation, I've used this hack in my own life.
+When that voice pops up: “Ah, there's Sue again.
+I see you, but you're not in charge today.”

 Name It to Tame It